Paul-Arago/Graph-Project-1A/README.md

 ## Logic

-### The schools do the bidding

-### The students do the bidding
+The seekers is the party that is looking for a match.
+The responders are the party that is being sought after.

+At the very beginning all of the seekers are placed in the court.

+From here day 1 starts.

+The seekers are moved to the balcony based on their preferences.

+The responders are choose a seeker based on their preferences.

-The students go to the school they prefer the most.
+The seekers are moved back to the court.

-When a student goes to a school, the school checks if it has capacity.
-If it does, the student with the highest preference is added to the school.
+From here day 2 starts.

+...

 ## Pseudo code